gdgilorincommunity/devfestilorin-website/README.md

 Official Website Revamped for Devfest Ilorin

-Welcome to the official repository of **DevFest Ilorin 2025**, the biggest tech conference in North Central Nigeria!
+Welcome to the official repository of **DevFest Ilorin Website**, the biggest tech conference in North Central Nigeria!
 This event is part of the global **DevFest** initiative hosted by **Google Developer Groups (GDG)**.
 Our aim is to bring together developers, tech enthusiasts, and industry leaders to share knowledge, network, and build the future of technology.

-## About The Project

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project is an open-source initiative design by the GDG Ilorin Lead on Figma and developed by the GDG Ilorin technical team for the Devfest Event.
-It aims to help create publicity about the Devfest event and help attendees find information they need quickly.

-## Features

-- **Talks and Workshops**: From industry leaders and Google experts.
-- **Workshops**: Learn from experts and apply your knowledge in real-world scenarios.
-- **Hackathons**: Collaborate with others to solve real-world problems.
-- **Networking**: Meet like-minded tech enthusiasts and professionals.
-- **Exhibitions**: Explore the latest tech products and innovations.
-- **DP Generation**: Easily generate your event dp.

 ## Getting Started